ruivergani/dt-money/README.md

 The following technologies were employed in the creation of this project:

-- NextJS
+- ReactJS
-- TailwindCSS
+- TypeScript
-- Shadcn/UI
+- Connects to RESTful API
-- SwipperJS
+- Styled-Components
 - Lists and keys in ReactJS
 - Properties
 - Componentization